Home | Legal Advice | Service Matters | Departmental inquiry is initiated after six years of retirement

 Legal Advice

-Question: Sir, I retired in 2015 from the post of junior engineer in the irrigation department of uttar pradesh.
+Departmental inquiry is initiated after six years of retirement.
+I retired in 2015 from the post of junior engineer in the irrigation department of Uttar Pradesh.
 At the time of retirement neither departmental nor judicial inquiry was pending.
 Therefore I got entire retirement benefits.
 After six years from the date of retirement a show cause notice had been issued to seek clarification about the excess payment regarding the construction of the check dam.
 I replied with a show cause notice but the department rejected my reply and held me guilty for excess payment to the contractor and initiated departmental inquiry about recovery of sixty lakh rupees from my retiral benefits.
 Now I am facing a false departmental inquiry without my fault.
 Please help.

 According to the Regulation 351A of the Civil Services Regulation (CSR) the department i.e. State Government cannot initiate departmental inquiry after four years of retirement.
 Therefore, the departmental inquiry which is initiated after six years of retirement is violative of Regulation 351A.